UCLALibrary/ideptoolkit/digprint.md

   * Be patient.
   * The rods are meant to flex, but try not to force the rod too much.
   * Start with one rod, then move to opposite rod.
 Once all rods are snapped in, the soft box should fully form a square
-6. Attach soft boxes to flash heads
+6. Attach soft boxes to flash heads.
-  * Shimmy flash heads into speedring, close down on Speedring clamp to secure.
+  * Shimmy flash heads into speedring, close down on Speedring clamp to secure
 7. Check that lighting battery pack is turned off.
   * Connect flash head cords to battery pack.
 Note: **never plug in or unplug flash heads while battery pack is on**
   * Cords should plug in the then turn and lock
-8. Turn on battery pack
+8. Turn on battery pack.

 **Battery Pack Settings**
 1. Set flash power for each flash head to the same output on the lighting battery pack.
 Start with "8," but you may need to adjust based on test images.